ngs-lang/ngs/doc/ngslang.1.md

 ## Your current situation with languages sucks

-Currently, as a systems engineer you are probably using bash with combination of one or more high-level languages.
+Currently, as a systems engineer you are probably using bash combined with of one or more high-level languages.

 **bash**